Sacred Heart University: Academics

 The university consists of five colleges: College of Arts & Sciences, which includes the School of Communication & Media Arts and the School of Computing; Jack Welch College of Business and Technology; College of Health Professions; College of Nursing and the Isabelle Farrington College of Education.
 Sacred Heart University is accredited by the New England Commission of Higher Education.

 Sacred Heart University offers more than 80 bachelor's, master's, and doctoral programs.
 Sacred Heart also offers qualified undergraduates the opportunity to complete an undergraduate degree and a graduate degree with five to six years depending on the degree program.

 In 2012, the university ranked as America's least affordable university in a Newsweek ranking.

 Campus

 The main campus is located in suburban Fairfield, Connecticut; 50 mi northeast of New York City and 150 mi southwest of Boston.
+The campus area first appeared as a census-designated place (CDP) in the 2020 Census with a population of 1,446.